 Brighton & Hove City Council is committed to protecting your personal information.

-As a data controller we have a responsibility to make sure you know why and how your personal information is being collected, in accordance with relevant data protection law.
+As a data controller, we have a responsibility to make sure you know why and how your personal information is being collected.
+This is in accordance with relevant data protection law.

-The primary laws which govern how Brighton & Hove City Council collects and uses personal information, known as ‘data’, are:
+The primary laws which govern how Brighton & Hove City Council collects and use personal information about you (known as data), are:

-However, Licensing is also subject to specific other laws which define when and for what purposes it can use your personal data.
+However, Environmental Protection is also subject to other specific laws.
+These define when and for what purposes it can use your personal data.

-Why we are collecting your data, and our lawful basis for doing so
+Why we collect your data, and our lawful basis for doing so

 - Licensing Act 2003